aspnet/SignalR/specs/HubProtocol.md

 public bool SendMessageToUser(string userName, string message) {}
 ```

-In order to invoke this method, the application must provide a ProtoBuf schema representing the input and output values:
+In order to invoke this method, the application must provide a ProtoBuf schema representing the input and output values and defining the message:

 ```protobuf
 syntax = "proto3";